 The U.S. Department of Transportation’s (DOT) NEVI Formula Program requires the Arkansas Department of Transportation (ARDOT) to submit an annual EV Infrastructure Deployment Plan (Plan) to the DOT and U.S. Department of Energy (DOE) Joint Office of Energy and Transportation (Joint Office), describing how the state intends to distribute NEVI funds.
 The submitted plans must be established according to NEVI guidance.

 For more information about Arkansas’ NEVI planning process, see the ARDOT DEPARTMENT Electric Vehicle Infrastructure Deployment Plan website.
 To review Arkansas’ NEVI plan, see the Joint Office State Plans for EV Charging website.

 Idle Reduction Technology Loans

-The Arkansas Department of Environmental Quality provides small business loans at 80% of the current prime interest rate to institute pollution control and prevention measures.
+The Arkansas Department of Environmental Quality (ADEQ) provides small business loans to institute pollution control and prevention measures.
 Idle reduction technologies for heavy-duty trucking applications are eligible.
-The maximum loan amount is $45,000, with a $65,000 lifetime maximum for one business.
+The maximum loan amount is $45,000, with a $65,000 lifetime maximum for one business, with loan terms up to 10 years.
 An eligible business must employ 100 individuals or less and demonstrate proof of profitability and the ability to repay the loan.
-For more information, including a loan application, see the ADEQ Environmental Loans for Small Businesses website.
+For more information, including a loan application, see the ADEQ Environmental Assistance Low-Interest Loans for Small Businesses website.

 Laws and Regulations